 While donair dip is traditionally made with condensed milk and ground meat, for a vegan friendly version, use coconut milk and veggie ground round.
-The flavour is the same as a traditional Halifax donair dip, don’t worry!
+The flavor is the same as a traditional Halifax donair dip, don’t worry!

 Sign up for the Veg Out newsletter to get vegan recipes and nutrition content from a Registered Dietitian!